amaysim-au/docker-serverless/README.md

 - Node 4.7 (Alpine)

   > AWS Lambda only supports Node 4.3.2 but there was no official Docker image with this version.
+According to [http://node.green](http://node.green) both versions implement the same es6 features.

 - [aws-cli](https://github.com/aws/aws-cli)
 - [aws-shell](https://github.com/awslabs/aws-shell)